ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_secprof_wanopt.rst

 cifs_byte_caching
 +++++++++++++++++

 - Description: Enable/disable byte-caching for HTTP.
-Byte caching reduces the amount of traffic by caching file data sent acr

-  oss the WAN and in future serving if from the cache.
+Byte caching reduces the amount of traffic by caching file data sent across the WAN and in future serving if from the cache.

-  choice | disable | Disable HTTP byte-caching.

-  choice | enable | Enable HTTP byte-caching.